Hottest season on record: Merciless Phoenix heat blasts by all-time monthly, summer milestones

 “Year to date we have 40 confirmed heat deaths in Maricopa County, compared to 32 at this time last year,” David Hondula, a senior sustainability scientist at Arizona State University, wrote in an email.

 The count of 40 deaths is preliminary.
-Mark Kear, a geographer at the University of Arizona, stressed that mortality figures from this year are still being tabulated.
+Mark Kear, a geographer at the University of Arizona, emphasized that mortality figures from this year are still being tabulated.

 “The number of heat death cases under investigation in Maricopa is concerning,” he wrote in an email.

-When coronavirus and heat mix
+When the novel coronavirus and heat mix

-In the spring, Kear and other researchers highlighted the potentially deadly threat from the overlapping crises of the coronavirus and Phoenix’s intense summertime heat.
-In an op-ed in the Arizona Republic, they expressed the concern that vulnerable groups would stay home to avoid contact with the virus, despite a lack of access to air conditioning.
+In the spring, Kear and other researchers highlighted the potentially deadly threat from the overlapping crises of the novel coronavirus and Phoenix’s intense summertime heat.
+In an op-ed in the Arizona Republic, they expressed concern that vulnerable groups would stay home to avoid exposure to the virus, despite a lack of access to air conditioning.

-One of the co-authors of that op-ed, Patricia Solís of Arizona State, said impacts from the pandemic could increase the threat of extreme heat into the fall.
-In addition, she said the economic fallout from the pandemic may result in additional housing losses or the inability to pay bills, including the critical electrical bill, meaning people may be losing access to cooling when they still need it.
+One of the co-authors of that op-ed, Patricia Solís of Arizona State, said the ongoing economic fallout from the pandemic could result in the loss of housing or the inability to pay bills, including the critical electricity bill, meaning people could be without cooling even though they still need it.

-The Weather Service’s Iñiguez noted the city has had fewer available cooling centers due to the pandemic, including a lack of informal cooling locations as a result of limited indoor eating options.
+The Weather Service’s Iñiguez noted that the city has had fewer available cooling centers because of the pandemic, plus a lack of informal cooling locations as a result of limited indoor dining options.

-From early July through mid-August, when some of the hottest temperatures occurred, coronavirus cases spiked in the state, including Maricopa County.
+From early July through mid-August, when some of the hottest temperatures occurred, coronavirus cases spiked in Maricopa County and other parts of Arizona.
 According to a Washington Post database, the county is still reporting a seven-day average of 245 new cases per day, along with 25 deaths.

-No significant relief from the heat is in the forecast, as late-season excessive heat watches are already in effect for the weekend.
+No significant relief from the heat is in the forecast, and excessive heat watches are already in effect for Labor Day weekend.